 It’s beachy wave and curl season!
 Here are some curly hair care tips for keeping your curls looking great during the hot, humid summer months.

 Sea water and salt spray turn waves to curls and curls to tighter, springier ones.
 You can buy a sea spray leave-in for $20—or go to the beach and make seawater work for you.
 Landlocked?
-Make a salt spray with this recipe from John Masters, owner of John Masters Organics: Dissolve 1 tablespoon sea salt in 8 ounces warm water; add 10 drops lavender oil, shake well, and spritz onto wet or dry hair.
+Make a salt spray with this recipe here: Dissolve 1 tablespoon sea salt in 8 ounces warm water; add a few drops lavender oil, shake well, and spritz onto wet or dry hair.

 To protect hair from chlorine and give it a pre-pool treat, soak it with tap water before a swim, then slather on conditioner or a little oil.
 Hair saturated with clean water won’t soak up as much chlorinated pool water.
 Use a swim cap for extra protection, and never leave chlorinated water in your hair.
 Sea water should be rinsed out too, as salt can cause dryness over time.
 Use an oil spray to protect hair from its dehydrating effects.

 Need more hydration?
 If you hair feels and looks dry, use conditioners that contain saccharides and fruit sugars as well as oil-based emulsifiers and softeners like behentrimonium methosulfate.
 Aloe vera, honey, agave, lactamide MEA, Hydroxypropyltrimonium honey, and simple fruit juices or extracts are all moisture-attracting ingredients.
 Indulge at least once a week in a deep conditioning treatment.
 Many good ones don’t require more than 5-10 minutes to work.